Aging & Health A to Z

 - Increased sensitivity to cold, or numbness

 Hypothyroidism should be treated as soon as possible.
-Untreated, it can lead to other serious health problems such as goiter (enlargement of the thyroid gland) which may eventually make it difficult to swallow or breathe.
+If it is untreated, it can lead to other serious health problems such as goiter (enlargement of the thyroid gland).
+This may eventually make it difficult to swallow or breathe.
 Untreated hypothyroidism can also increase your risk of heart disease, an enlarged heart, and heart failure.
 Over time, it can damage your nerves and cause loss of muscle control as well.

 Advanced untreated hypothyroidism can lead to a fatal complication known as “myxedema coma.”
 Warning signs of myxedema coma include: shallow breathing, unresponsiveness, below-normal body temperature, low blood pressure, and low blood-sugar levels.
 Call 911 for immediate emergency care if you or someone else has these symptoms.